Warn Off Your Local Hunt – Cost & Hassle Free Option

 I therefore request that no unauthorised entry occurs on my property by any of the above.
 Further, I ask you to inform me in advance when your Hunt is likely to be present in my locality.

-Copy your Warning Off Email to your local MP
+Copy your Warning Off Email to your local MP and Police

 (OPTIONAL) Inform Hounds Off of your action